clbstevenson/libgdx-cardgame/README.md

 ## User Interface

 For this project, the plan is to use Scene2D for constructing the user interface.
 For the overview of the game area including the side areas, there should be three sections laid out horizontally.
-For reference, below is a sample layout for the user interface.

 Below are some preliminary images of the proposed layout for the gameplay areas.